18F/18f.gsa.gov/CONTRIBUTING.md

 - jQuery is included in the WDS
 - Ruby gems is used for front end dependency management

+## Accessibility

+To test the site locally for accessibility errors, we use [pa11y-ci](https://github.com/pa11y/ci) to periodically test the site for accessibility concerns.

+To set up, do the following:

+1. `npm install`
+2. `npm install -g pa11y-ci`
+3. `npm run pa11y-ci local`

 ## Standards and benchmarks

 ### Device and browser support